peckjd/cpsc318/lab01/README.md

 6. How many repositories are enabled?

-## Objective Quality Evidence
+### Screenshot
+- Take a screenshot of your terminal after running the following commands.
     - Clear your terminal using the `clear` command
     - Run the same commands used in questions 2 and 5.
     - Run `cat /etc/redhat-release` to show the CentOS version of your instance.
     - Run the `date` command to show the current date.

-- Take a screenshot of your terminal and submit it to Canvas.
+- Submit the screenshot to Canvas as a jpg, jpeg, or png.

 ## Save your lab
 - Use the following instructions to create a manual snapshot of your instance
     - [Creating a snapshot of your Linux or Unix instance in Amazon Lightsail](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/lightsail-how-to-create-a-snapshot-of-your-instance)
 - Name your snapshot CPSC318-Lab1.
-- You **should** snapshot your instance at the end of every lab in case there are questions, comments, or concerns regarding your submission.
+- You **should** snapshot your instance at the end of a lab in case there are questions, comments, or concerns regarding your submission.